Non-Disclosure of a criminal record means the lawful sealing of a person’s criminal record so that persons outside of law enforcement may not see it.

 Attorney Christian Capitaine will file the necessary paperwork for the non-disclosure of your criminal records in the court where you were convicted.

-Afterwards, your criminal records will be hidden from the general public with the exception of law enforcement, and you can live your life as if the event never occurred.
+Afterward, your criminal records will be hidden from the general public with the exception of law enforcement, and you can live your life as if the event never occurred.

 There are some exceptions to this rule.